dfm/extending-jax/README.md

    of our JAX primitive roughly following the JAX [How primitives work][jax-primitives] tutorial.

-3. Finally, the C++ and CUDA code implementing our XLA op live in the `src/kepler_jax/src` directory.
+3. Finally, the C++ and CUDA code implementing our XLA op live in the `lib` directory.
 The `pybind11_kernel_helpers.h` and `kernel_helpers.h` headers are boilerplate necessary for building in the interface.
 The rest of the files include the code specific for this implementation, but I'll describe this in more detail below.

 ## Defining an XLA custom call on the CPU

+The algorithm for our example problem is is implemented in the `lib/kepler.h`

 As described in the [XLA documentation][xla-custom], the signature for a CPU XLA custom call in C++ is: